IsnTkinter/tkinter_doc/uwm.rst

 .. py:method:: grab_current()

         If there is a grab in force for w's display, return its identifier, otherwise return None.
-Refer to Section 54, “Events” for a discussion of grabs.
+Reportez-vous à :ref:`EVENTS` pour une discussion sur les «grabs» (à faire)

 .. py:method:: grab_release()